ashish-chopra/angular-gauge/README.md

 A reusable gauge directive for Angular 1.x apps and dashboards.
 It provides many configurationable options to customize according to your needs.
 Checkout the live demo [here](https://ashish-chopra.github.io/angular-gauge).

+If you are looking for Gauge Component for Angular 4 and beyond, checkout [ngx-gauge](https://github.com/ashish-chopra/ngx-gauge).

 ![alt text](https://raw.githubusercontent.com/ashish-chopra/angular-gauge/master/examples/examples.png)

 **NOTE: In angular-gauge 2.x, some breaking changes have been introduced.
 If you are upgrading from `v1.x.x` version to `v2.x.x` then checkout the [Upgrade Guide](#upgrade-guide) first.**